osminogin/docker-tor-simple/README.md

 After start Tor proxy available on `localhost:9050`

+:exclamation:**Warning**:exclamation:

-**Warning!** Don't bind SOCKSv5 port 9050 to public network addresses if you don't know exactly what you are doing (better bind to localhost as in the example above).
+Don't bind SOCKSv5 port 9050 to public network addresses if you don't know exactly what you are doing (better bind to localhost as in the example above).

 ## Ports